Logos Foundation (Australia)

 In 1989 Logos controversially involved itself in the Queensland State election, running a campaign of surveys and full-page newspaper advertisements promoting the line that candidates' adherence to Christian principles and biblical ethics was more important than the widespread corruption in the Queensland government that had been revealed by the Fitzgerald Inquiry.
 Published advertisements in the Courier-Mail at the time promoted strongly conservative positions in opposition to pornography, homosexuality and abortion, and a return to the death penalty.
 Some supporters controversially advocated Old Testament laws and penalties.
 This action backfired sensationally, with many mainstream Churches, community leaders and religious organisations distancing themselves from the Logos Foundation after making public statements denouncing them.
 At times the death penalty for homosexuals was advocated, in accordance with Old Testament Law.
 The Sydney Morning Herald later described part of this campaign when they published, "Homosexuality and censorship should determine your vote, the electorate was told; corruption was not the major concern."
 The same article quoted Carter from a letter he had written to supporters at the time, "The greenies, the gays and the greedy are marching.
 Now the Christians, the conservatives and the concerned must march also".
 These views were not new.
 An earlier article published in the Herald quoted a Logos spokesman in reference to the call for the death penalty for homosexuals in order to rid Queensland of such people, who stated "the fact a law is on the statutes is the best safeguard for society".

-Although similar behaviours existed prior, these last years in Queensland saw Logos Foundation develop cult-like tendencies.
-This authoritarian environment degenerated into a perverse and unbiblical abuse of power.
-Obedience and unhealthy submission to human leaders was cultish in many ways and the concept of submission for the purpose of 'spiritual covering' became a dominant theme in their teaching.
-This idea of spiritual covering soon perverted into a system of overt abuse of power over people's lives.
-This occurred despite opposition to the Shepherding movement from respected evangelical and Pentecostal leaders in the United States beginning as early as 1975.
-However, in Australia, through the Logos Foundation and Covenant Evangelical Church, this movement flourished beyond the time that it had effectively entered a period of decline in North America.
-Followers in Australia, were effectively quarantined by Carter from the truth of what had begun to play out in the U.S.A.